tc39/eshost/README.md

 * 1: `eshost` accepts JSVU style binary name values as the first argument to `eshost.createAgent(type: string, options = {}): Agent`.
 See [Use JSVU](#use-jsvu).
 * 2: It is possible to build jsc on other platforms, but not supported.
 * 3: Also available on your Mac system at `/System/Library/Frameworks/JavaScriptCore.framework/Versions/A/Resources/jsc`.
-* 4: **QuickJS Support Is Experimental**
-* 5: A future release of QuickJS will include `run-test262`, a binary for use with this project.
+* 4: For QuickJS installation help, see [Install and Configure Hosts](https://github.com/bterlson/eshost-cli#install-and-configure-hosts).

 ## Use JSVU